A Guide To Surviving Taksim, Istanbul, With Your Sanity Intact

 Add to that the taxis and police cars that need to get across the pedestrianized part from those side streets, and you can see how it could be pretty stressful, especially when an ambulance is trying to get down to help someone.

-But, that’s not all.
+But that’s not all.

 You also have musicians playing for money, which causes crowds to gather.
 Then, you have to try and get around the crowd when people are walking at you from all directions.

 Trust me, in Taksim, people do not seem to know how to be around others.
-They become so enthralled at everything that’s going on around them, and trust me, and it’s an assault on the senses that they forget they’re among other humans.
+They become so enthralled at everything that’s going on around them, and trust me, it’s an assault on the senses that they forget they’re among other humans.
 People walk into you; they nudge you out of the way without meaning to; they stop right in front of you when you’re walking so that you pile into the back of them.
 They refuse to move, so you have to move instead.
 You get people posing for selfies and photos right in the middle of the street – RIGHT IN THE MIDDLE!
 I can feel my anger rising just by typing this.

 Now, don’t get me wrong.
-I love Taksim.
-Love, love, love it.
-But it’s pretty stressful.
+I love Taksim—love, love, love it—but it’s pretty stressful.

 So, how can you enjoy Taksim without feeling like you need to lay down for a few hours in a darkened room afterward?